There are four types of federal grants available to eligible students who complete the FAFSA and demonstrate financial need.

 If you are affected by this rule, you will receive an email from the Financial Aid and Scholarship Office and your awards will be updated on your MyNIU account.

-You can check your Lifetime Eligibility Used (LEU) on the National Student Loan Data System (NSLDS) Student Access website using your Federal Student Aid ID (FSA ID).
+You can check your Lifetime Eligibility Used (LEU) on the Federal Student Aid website using your Federal Student Aid ID (FSA ID).
 You can find the LEU on the Financial Aid Review page.